 Southampton FC

-Southampton is a true port city in the south of England and port cities often host large, traditional football clubs.
-Southampton FC is no exception.
-Just think of the beautiful red and white shirt, so beautiful that a Spaniard promptly took 50 to his home country and dressed two clubs with it: Clubs we now know as Athletic Bilbao and Atlético Madrid.
+Southampton is a port city in the south of England.
+Port cities often host large, traditional football clubs and Southampton FC is no exception.
+Just think of the beautiful red and white shirt, so beautiful that a Spaniard promptly took 50 to his home country and dressed two clubs in it: The clubs we now know as Athletic Bilbao and Atlético Madrid.

-Not a club with a long honours list, but a long list of special players: From Alan Ball and Kevin Keegan to Matt Le Tissier, Gareth Bale.
-They have plenty of stars who have adorned the stripes over the years.
+It's not a club with many trophies to its name, but they have an extensive list of special players: From Alan Ball and Kevin Keegan to Matt Le Tissier, and Gareth Bale.
+There are plenty of stars who adored the stripes over the years.

 St. Mary's Stadium

-St Mary's Stadium on Britannia Road is not a very special stadium in itself, if you changed the colour of the seats it could easily have been in Leicester, Cardiff or Blackpool.
-Nice is the fact that it is not far from the city centre and right on the harbour, which is so important for the city.
-It gives the stadium, which opened in 2001, something of a raw edge when you walk past the run-down industry.
-Another plus is that the stadium still has a name with a reference to the history of the club and not a generic sponsor name.
+St Mary's Stadium on Britannia Road is not a very special stadium in itself.
+If you changed the colour of the seats it could easily have been in Leicester, Cardiff or Blackpool.
+However, it is pleasantly close to the city centre and right on the very important harbour for the city.
+It gives the stadium, which opened in 2001, somewhat of a raw edge when you walk past the run-down industry.
+On top of that, the stadium still has a name with a reference to the history of the club and not a generic sponsor name.

 Inside, St Mary's can accommodate over 32,000 fans, which is just right for a club the size of Southampton.